John Moore (physician): Civil War

 When the Civil War broke out in 1861, Dr. Moore was attached to the Cincinnati Marine Hospital, which became the Military Hospital of Cincinnati, that was opened in May 1861.
 He was promoted to surgeon in 1862.
 In Cincinnati, he was assigned to previously unstable hospital situations.
 Then he was assigned to the Army of the Potomac and served as divisional chief surgeon at the battles of Antietam and Fredericksburg.
 He was promoted to Medical Director of the V Corps and served in that role at the Battle of Chancellorsville.

 In June 1863 he became Medical Director of the Army of the Tennessee and later accompanied Maj.
 Gen. William T. Sherman on his famous "March to the Sea" and through the Carolinas.
 In 1865 he received the brevet rank of colonel and was mustered out of the volunteer army with the close of the war.

 Postbellum career

 Dr. Moore stayed in the regular army following the Civil War and served in a variety of medical posts, spending over a decade on assignment in New York City.
 In 1883 he was made Assistant Medical Purveyor with the rank of colonel.
 In 1886, he succeeded Robert Murray as Surgeon General and was promoted to brigadier general.
 He held this post until 1890, when he was succeeded by Jedediah Hyde Baxter.

-Moore was retired for age in 1900 and lived the rest of his life in Washington, D.C., where he died at the age of 82 of an interstitial nephritis.
+Moore was retired for age in 1890 and lived the rest of his life in Washington, D.C..
+There, he and his wife helped nurse back to health a young Llewellyn Scott, an African-American who converted to the Catholic faith of the Moores (sponsored for Confirmation by Moore's wife Mary Jane) and went on to found a notable Catholic Worker House in Washington for indigent men.

-Moore is buried in Arlington National Cemetery.
+Moore died at the age of 82 of an interstitial nephritis.
+He was funeralized at St. Matthew's Church in Washington and is buried in Arlington National Cemetery.